 Cognizable misconduct does not include allegations that are directly related to the merits of a decision or procedural ruling, and a complaint must be dismissed in whole or in part when the Chief Judge concludes this is so.
 Rule 3(i)(3)(A) and 11(c)(1)(B).
-The assertions raised in the complaint regarding rulings in the tax case are directly related to the merits of a decision or procedural ruling.
+The assertion raised in the complaint regarding the judge's procedural rulings in a tax case are directly related to the merits of a decision or procedural ruling.
 Rule 11(c)(1)(B).
 The complaint must be dismissed.